Paul Goldschmidt Player Props: Cardinals vs. Giants

-On Tuesday, Paul Goldschmidt (batting .179 in his past 10 games) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 9:45 PM ET.
+Paul Goldschmidt -- with an on-base percentage of .295 in his past 10 games, 103 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Anthony DeSclafani on the hill, on April 26 at 9:45 PM ET.

-In his previous game, he went 1-for-4 with a double against the Giants.
+He racked up two hits (going 2-for-4 with two RBI) in his last appearance against the Giants.

 Paul Goldschmidt Game Info & Props vs. the Giants